 Healthcare provider owners in connection with DOJ criminal and civil investigation of alleged conspiracy to commit healthcare fraud and money laundering.

 Declination of prosecution of corporation in a federal criminal antitrust action involving, inter alia, allegations of price fixing and bid-rigging.

-Representation of an individual in a criminal tax fraud investigation involving allegations of use of an off-shore shell corporation and falsification of business deductions.
+An individual in a criminal tax fraud investigation involving allegations of use of an offshore shell corporation and falsification of business deductions.